gdlc/EPI809/ANOVA_MLR.md

 <div id="type-III" />

+### 5) Type-III SS

-### 5) Type-III SS: quantifies the variability a factor can explain, after accountig for all the other factors in the model.
+Type-III sum of squares quantifies the variability a factor can explain, after accountig for all the other factors in the model.
+ANOVA tables computed using Type-III SS can be used to test individual factors, in each test, the null hypothesis accounts for all the other factors.

 ```r